 - 100 grams of mixed candied orange and citron

-- powdered sugar for garnish, just enough
+- powdered sugar for garnish, to taste

 To prepare the Neapolitan pastries for Easter, the night before putting the ricotta, that must be piled high, to drain in a strainer covered with gauze, so do lose more excess water can.
 Obviously the ricotta should be gripped to drain in refrigerator and blanket.